scrive/scrive-apidocs/source/index.html.md

 call, the `status` will change to `"pending"` and relatively few modifications by the author are possible.
-Making the `start` API call will also deliver the document to the parties, depending on the delivery methods set (e.g. by email or sms).
+Making the `start` API call will also deliver the document to the parties, depending on the delivery methods set (e.g. by email or SMS).

 After all signing parties have successfully signed the document, its status will change to `"closed"`, after which it cannot be modified.